L3Gaunt/llm_tracing_test/README.md

 Output only the result: What is the value of V_890?
 ```
 Note that "Output only the result" prevents explicit chain-of-thought reasoning, which intentionally hobbles the LLM's abilities so we can see how well it does without.
-See the "Reproduction" section for variants currently supported by the evaluation script.
+See the [Reproduction](#reproduction) section for variants currently supported by the evaluation script.

 In this "normal mode", variable definitions only reference variables defined earlier (to be precise, definitions in lines `[5i, 5i+4]` reference something at random from lines `[5i-5, 5i-1]`, so the LLM needs to follow 3 resolution steps).
 In inverse/random mode, the lines were reversed/randomized.
 I also evaluated putting the query before or after the question, or both.